ajpikul-com/user_bootstrap/README.md

 bin/ish: very useful wrapper for ssh if you work with lots of embedded devices under DHCP, always ssh'ing, IPs always changing.

-bin/mtpmount: part of my on going war with media and mounting

-bin/mtpumnt: same

-bin/pasw: helps me control pulse audio a bit with my headset and headphones

 bin/tirc: starts tmux + irssi with a different mouse mode than default for irssi's sake

-gitstep: will allow you to look at commit on by one comparing HEAD to upstream
+gitstep: will allow you to look at commit one by one comparing HEAD to upstream